Road inspector in New Jersey admits taking bribe

 JERSEY CITY, N.J.
-(AP) - A former Hudson County roads inspector admitted he iniiated and accepted a bribe to delete any violations he my have issued for a construction project.
+(AP) - A former Hudson County roads inspector admitted he initiated and accepted a bribe to delete any violations he my have issued for a construction project.

 Barry Smith, 52, of Bayonne, on Thursday pleaded guilty to official misconduct.